jaolejnik/git-gud/gitgud01.md

 ```
 $ python main.py
 ```
-Completing definition of methods will be your next exercise.
+Completing definition of methods will be your next exercise to which will get soon.

-But before we get there, there's still one more file that we should talk about.

 ---
 ## WORKING WITH BRANCHES